NCTA Seminars and Offerings

 Join an NCTA professional development seminar in your area, offered by the NCTA National Coordinating Site at the Program for Teaching East Asia and its local and state coordinators.

-Now Enrolling!
 NCTA National Online Seminar: Teaching about China's Political System.
 Offered by the NCTA National Coordinating Site at TEA, University of Colorado.
 Co-developed by political scientists with expertise on China in consultation with AP comparative government teachers, this 25-hour asynchronous online seminar addresses instructional objectives of the AP Comparative Government course and provides essential background to all teachers who cover contemporary China in their courses.
-Click here for flyer and application.
+Dates: September 20-December 15, 2014.
+Click here for flyer and application information.
+Limit 30 teachers.
+Registration closes September 12 or when full.